 Students receiving antibiotics for a contagious condition such as strep throat or bacterial conjunctivitis must stay out of school until 24 hours of antibiotic therapy has been completed.
 Vomiting, diarrhea, excessive coughing, heavy nasal discharge and generally not feeling well are additional indications that the child should remain home.
 Students may return to school 24 hours after vomiting and/or diarrhea have subsided and can tolerate a regular diet.

-If your child has a temperature of 100 degrees or above (taken orally) in the morning, it is recommended that your child remain home.
+If your child has a temperature of 100 degrees or above (taken orally) in the morning, your child must remain home.
 Students should remain home for 24 hours after a fever has subsided without the use of fever-reducing medication such as acetaminophen (Tylenol) or ibuprofen (Advil).
 If your child develops a fever during school hours, they will not be allowed to return to the classroom and will remain in the health office until dismissed to a parent/guardian or their designee.

 If your child develops a rash please notify the school nurse.
 Rashes are very difficult to diagnose and many are viral in origin and should not prevent your child from attending school.
 There are rare cases of breakthrough chicken pox disease and a few other diseases that would certainly influence your child’s attendance in school and impact other students or staff who may be medically compromised so consultation with your school nurse and your child’s Primary Care Provider is important.